 God also prophesied about Jeconiah:

 “Thus says the Lord: ‘Write this man down as childless, a man who shall not succeed in his days, for none of his offspring shall succeed in sitting on the throne of David and ruling again in Judah.’ ”

 When Jeconiah was taken into captivity to Babylon, his uncle Zedekiah replaced him as king.
 None of Jeconiah’s sons ever ruled in Judah.

 Often, many pieces of information need to be fitted together carefully like a jigsaw puzzle, while other scenes can be painted with almost complete freedom.

-Volume 4 – The Darkness Deepens has been the most difficult to write of the books in the series Terror on Every Side!
-A couple of snippets from Chapter 2 of Volume 4 – The Darkness Deepens:
+Volume 4 – The Darkness Deepens was the most difficult to write of the books in the series Terror on Every Side!
+A couple of snippets from Chapter 2 of Volume 4 – The Darkness Deepens about Jehoiakim’s death:

 For three months and ten days, the body of Jehoiakim lay where it had been discarded, beyond the gates of Jerusalem.
 It lay in a no-man’s-land between the city wall and a besieging army – an increasingly shapeless bundle of once brightly-coloured clothing.